wingforth/nvim-im-select/README.md

 # nvim-im-select

+Nvim-im-select is an auto-switch input method plugin.

 Some Neovim users may require different input methods when Neovim is in different modes.
-Such as users from some Asian countries, they want the input method to switch to the English language IM when neovim enters Normal, Visual, Cmdline or Ex mode, and switch back to the local language IM When Neovim enters Insert or Replace mode.
+Such as users from some Asian countries, they want the input method to switch to the English language IM when neovim enters Normal mode, and switch back to the local language IM When Neovim enters Insert or Replace mode.

 The main intention of this plugin is to automatically switch the input method when neovim mode changed, Neovim lost or got focus, entering and leaving Neovim.
-The IM in normal mode called `default IM`, auto switch to it when entering Normal, Cmdline or Ex mode.
-The IM in insert mode called `insert IM`, auto switch to it when entering Insert and Replace mode.
+The IM in normal mode called `default IM`, auto switch to it when entering Normal mode.
+The IM in insert mode called `insert IM`, auto switch to it when entering Insert or Replace mode.

 - When entering Neovim and leaving Insert or Replace mode, obtain and save current IM as `insert IM`, then switch to `default IM`.
 - when exiting Neovim and Entering Insert or Replace mode, switch to the `insert IM`.
+- when entering search ( "/" and "?" ) Cmdline mode, switch to the `insert IM`.
+- when leaving search ( "/" and "?" ) Cmdline mode, switch to the `default IM`.
 - When Neovim is in normal mode and lost focus, switch to the `insert IM`.
 - when Neovim is in normal mode and got focus, switch to `default IM`.